anacierdem/ed64/README.md

 ## Development

-You can run `npm run format` to automatically check and fix javascript code style.
+You can run `npm run format` to automatically check and fix javascript code style and `npm run lint` to fix linter error that are auto fixable.

 To invoke the local version do;